technqvi/FinQuant/README.md

   * 1.Percentage of fund performance return
   * 2.Rank ( calculated from Percentage of fund performance return)
   * 3.Fund Outperperformed average as flag
-Put it all together (1-3 criteria) to average score of these funds to find which fund to invest.
+* Put them all together (1-3 criteria) to average score of these funds to find which fund to invest.

 ## [Buy/Sell Trading Simulation](https://github.com/technqvi/FinQuant/tree/master/TradeSimulation)